 Best for the Beach: Bahari Bay Turkish Beach Towel

 While the best thing about any Turkish towel is its versatility, some make better beach towels than others.
-The Bahari Bay Turkish Beach Towel is a great choice for water activities because it’s reversible, with one side made of traditional flat woven cotton and the other made of terry cloth, giving you the best of both worlds.
-The Bahari Bay is 38” x 72”, the perfect size for a beach or pool day, and comes in pink, navy and aqua.
-It also has a built-in velcro pocket to store keys or cell phones out of sight while you’re enjoying the waves.
+The Bahari Bay Turkish Beach Towel is a great choice for water activities because it’s reversible, with one side made of traditional flat-woven cotton and the other made of terry cloth, giving you the best of both worlds.
+The Bahari Bay is 38 x 72 inches, the perfect size for a beach or pool day, and comes in pink, navy, and aqua.
+It also has a built-in Velcro pocket to store keys or cell phones out of sight while you’re enjoying the waves.
 Though it has a terrycloth back, it’s as lightweight and storage-friendly as any other Turkish towel, making it easy to travel with.

 Best Blanket: Nature Is Gift Queen Size Turkish Towel

 Want something a little bit bigger?
 The Nature Is Gift Queen-Sized Turkish Towel measures 78 x 98 inches, or roughly double the width of a standard one.
 Like the other Turkish towels on our list, it’s made from 100 percent cotton and has the typical fringed edges.
 Due to its size, many owners use this towel as an indoor blanket or throw, which makes it even more versatile.
 It comes in five neutral colors and features a traditional diamond pattern.

 Owners love the Nature Is Gift because it’s large enough for picnics, beaches, and even guest bedrooms.
 This queen-sized Turkish blanket is a great choice for uses inside your home or out.